Showing vs. Telling Part 2: Adverbs

 1. The two men glared at each other for a long moment.
 Eventually Jake looked away, muttering something that could, conceivably, have been an apology.

-Here's another example from my own book, Aeonica:
+Here's another example from my own series, Aeonica:

 2. An hour later, Ciena emerged from the bathhouse with her hair freshly braided and her skin smelling far too sweet.